flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 ## Step 3 - Remove unneeded files

-### Step 3.1
+**3.1**

 In the Project Navigator, in the newly created App Clip group, delete everything except `Info.plist` and `<app clip target>.entitlements`.

 {{site.alert.tip}}
   For add-to-app users, it's up to the reader to decide how much of this template to keep to invoke `FlutterViewController` or `FlutterEngine` APIs from this code later.
 {{site.alert.end}}

 {% include app-figure.md